Flexible Benefit Enrolment and Rules

 Complete Benefit Enrolment

 Soon after you accept an offer of employment you will receive an email notification which provides instructions for benefit enrolment.
-You must complete your benefit enrolment within 14 calendar days of your date of hire in a benefit eligible position:
+You must complete your benefit enrolment within 14 calendar days of your date of hire in a benefit eligible position.
+Benefit ID cards will be mailed to your home address within 4-6 weeks of your completed enrolment.
+Be sure your home address with the university is correct.
+Any eligible expenses incurred prior to receiving your ID card can be claimed for reimbursement once your account is set up.

-Once you receive the Benefits Enrolment email from DoNotReply@ucalgary.ca, navigate to MyUCalgary portal > All about me > My benefits > Benefits self service > Benefits > Benefits Enrolment.
+Once you receive the Benefits Enrolment email from DoNotReply@ucalgary.ca, navigate to MyUCalgary portal > All about me > My benefits > Benefit Details > Benefits Enrolment.

 Watch for this email as it will be sent to your primary email account, which may either be your personal email account or your new University of Calgary email account.